jundalisay/spblist/content/en/research/mohammad/quran/sura-002c.md

 Moses said:

 {{< l a="Moses" >}}
-My people, you have done wrong to yourselves by worshiping the calf.
-So repent to your Maker and kill your egos.
+My people, you have done wrong to yourselves by worshiping the calf [that represents Enlil].
+So repent to your Maker [Enki] and kill your egos.
 {{< /l >}}

 {{< r a="Jews" >}}